World of Warcraft: Expansions

-Nine expansions have been released: The Burning Crusade, released in January 2007; Wrath of the Lich King, released in November 2008; Cataclysm, released in December 2010; Mists of Pandaria, released in September 2012; Warlords of Draenor, released in November 2014; Legion, released in August 2016; Battle for Azeroth, released in August 2018; Shadowlands, released in November 2020; and Dragonflight, released in November 2022.
+Ten expansions have been released: The Burning Crusade, released in January 2007; Wrath of the Lich King, released in November 2008; Cataclysm, released in December 2010; Mists of Pandaria, released in September 2012; Warlords of Draenor, released in November 2014; Legion, released in August 2016; Battle for Azeroth, released in August 2018; Shadowlands, released in November 2020; Dragonflight, released in November 2022 and The War Within, released in August 2024.
 Players are not required to purchase expansions in order to continue playing; however, new content and features such as higher level caps and new areas may not be available until they do so.

+The fifth expansion, Warlords of Draenor, was announced at BlizzCon 2013 on November 8, 2013, and entered beta on June 27, 2014.
+Warlords of Draenor was released on November 13, 2014.
+On August 6, 2015, Blizzard announced the sixth expansion, Legion, at Gamescom 2015.
+In November 2015, the Legion's alpha testing started and in April 2016 the beta test started; the Legion expansion was released on August 30, 2016.
+The seventh expansion, Battle for Azeroth, was released worldwide on August 13 and 14 (depending on location) in 2018.
+The eighth expansion, Shadowlands, was announced on November 1, 2019, and released on November 23, 2020.
+The ninth expansion, Dragonflight, was announced on April 19, 2022 and was released on November 28, 2022.
+At BlizzCon 2023, Blizzard announced the Worldsoul Saga, a story arc that would span the course of three expansions: The War Within, Midnight and The Last Titan, set to begin in 2024.

 Blizzard routinely applies older expansions to all accounts as new expansions are released.
 On June 28, 2011, The Burning Crusade expansion was automatically applied to all previous Warcraft accounts at no cost.
 On September 19, 2012, the same thing was done with the Wrath of the Lich King expansion, and on October 15, 2013, the Cataclysm expansion was also applied.
-On October 15, 2014, Mists of Pandaria was applied to all accounts following the release of Warlords.
+On October 15, 2014, Mists of Pandaria was applied to all accounts following the release of Warlords of Draenor.
 On May 17, 2016, Warlords of Draenor was applied to all accounts to coincide with the release of the Warcraft movie that gives a 30-day trial of the game.

 All The Burning Crusade, Wrath of the Lich King, Cataclysm, Mists of Pandaria and Warlords of Draenor content is now effectively part of the original game, with all new World of Warcraft accounts automatically including these expansions upon creation.
-As of the pre-patch release of Battle for Azeroth in July 2018, all expansions up to Legion are included in the base game.
+As of the release of The War Within expansion in 2024, all expansions up to Dragonflight are included in the base game.

-The fifth expansion, Warlords of Draenor, was announced at BlizzCon 2013 on November 8, 2013, and entered beta on June 27, 2014.
-Warlords of Draenor was released on November 13, 2014.
-On August 6, 2015, Blizzard announced the sixth expansion, Legion, at Gamescom 2015.
-In November 2015, the Legion alpha testing started and in April 2016 the beta test started; the Legion expansion was released on August 30, 2016.
-The seventh expansion, Battle for Azeroth, was released worldwide on August 13 and 14 (depending on location) 2018.

-The eighth expansion, Shadowlands, was announced on November 1, 2019, and released on November 23, 2020.

-The ninth expansion, Dragonflight, was announced on April 19, 2022 and was released on November 28, 2022.